geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 There is no clear way to determine which preconditioner performs better.
 The default value (simplified approximation) requires more outer GMRES iterations, but is faster to apply in each iteration.
 The full block needs less assembly time (because the block is available anyway), converges in less GMRES iterations, but requires more time per iteration.
 There are also differences in the amount of memory consumption between the two approaches.

 The default value should be good for relatively simple models, but in particular for very strong viscosity contrasts the full $A$ block can be advantageous.
+This parameter is always set to true when using the GMG solver.

+(parameters:Solver_20parameters/Stokes_20solver_20parameters/Use_20weighted_20BFBT_20for_20Schur_20complement)=
+### __Parameter name:__ Use weighted BFBT for Schur complement
+**Default value:** false

+**Pattern:** [Bool]

+**Documentation:** If set to true, the Schur complement approximation in the Block preconditioner uses the weighted BFBT preconditioner, otherwise a weighted mass matrix will be used.
+The BFBT preconditioner is more expensive, but works better for large viscosity variations.